The spectrum of the Poincar{\'e} operator in an ellipsoid: The microlocal Weyl law

-\end{theo} {\it Proof.--} We use the method of the papers \cite{CdV-a,We} which are inspired from Hörmander \cite{Ho} (see also \cite{D-G}, section 2).
-We have two main difficulties: the fact that we have to work with a manifold with boundary and the fact that $L$ is not elliptic at the boundary.
-For that we will make first an assumption on $A$ avoiding both difficulties and then make approximations of $A$.
+\end{theo} \begin{proof} We use the method of the papers \cite{CdV-a,We} that are inspired from H\"ormander \cite{Ho}, see also \cite[section 2]{D-G}.
+We have two main difficulties, namely (i) we have to work with a manifold with boundary and (ii) $L$ is not elliptic at the boundary.
+We will make first an assumption on $A$ avoiding both difficulties, and then make approximations of $A$. \end{proof}

-\subsection{The case where $A$ is a ``nice'' \BOPD}
+\subsection{The case where $A$ is a "nice" \BOPD}

-If $A$ is a \BOPD, $WF'(A)$ is the conic support of the full symbol of the \OPD~ part of $A$.
+If $A$ is a \BOPD, $\mathrm{WF}'(A)$ is the conic support of the full symbol of the \OPD~part of $A$.
 The conical set $Z$ is the set of points in the phase space $T^\star B \setminus 0$ such that the Hamiltonian flow of $\Lambda $ hits $\pa B $ at a characteristic point, namely a point in $N^\star \pa B $ (see Appendix \ref{ss:bic}).
 We have

-In the following, it will be important to make a difference between $L$ as a differential operator acting in $\R^3$, and the self-adjoint operator on $L^2(B)$ denoted by $\hat{L}$.
+In the following, it will be important to make a difference between $L$ as a differential operator acting in $\R^3$, and the self-adjoint operator on $L^2(B)$ denoted by $\widehat{L}$.

-\begin{defi} A \BOPD ~$A$ is {\rm nice} if it satisfies
+\begin{defi} A \BOPD ~$A$ is "nice" if it satisfies

 \end{defi}